State preparation with parallel-sequential circuits: Introduction

 The advantage of using a variational family that is equivalent to a quantum circuit applied to a product state is that one can directly prepare states in that family on quantum devices.
 This approach is thus widely used to prepare quantum states represented as tensor network states by converting (or compiling) them into a circuit~\cite{smith2022crossing,Ran2020a,lin2021real,haghshenas2022variational,rudolph2023decomposition}, but also in variational quantum algorithms that employ a quantum computer to optimize with a family defined through a circuit layout (usually brickwall circuits)~\cite{cerezo2021variational,bharti2022noisy,tilly2022variational}.

 When preparing states on noisy devices, the circuit that achieves the highest fidelity in the noiseless setting (has the lowest \emph{approximation error}) may no longer be optimal. \emph{Idling errors} accumulate with circuit depth and \emph{gate errors} with the number of gates.
 The optimal circuit must balance these three sources of error.
-This depends on the architecture considered, and for concreteness, we consider one dimensional devices with spatially local gates, although the considerations can of course be generalized.
-In this setting, sequential circuits and MERA have a depth (in terms of local gates) linear in system size $N$ and are therefore very susceptible to idling error.
+This depends on the architecture considered.
+For concreteness, we mainly consider one-dimensional devices with spatially local gates, but in \cref{apd_hdim} we also introduce a higher-dimensional generalization.
+In the one-dimensional setting, sequential circuits and MERA have a depth (in terms of local gates) linear in system size $N$ and are therefore very susceptible to idling error.
 Brickwall circuits are the densest possible arrangement of spatially local gates and thus achieve the lowest depth for any task, but may use too many gates.
-If the goal is to prepare gapped ground states, which have constant (in system size) entanglement entropy~\cite{hastings2007area,eisert2010colloquium}, as well as exponentially decaying correlations~\cite{PhysRevLett.93.140402}, one might heuristically expect that the optimal circuit has logarithmic depth, but a constant number of gates crossing any particular bond, which is fulfilled by none of the aforementioned layouts.
-While the \textit{RG circuits} in Ref.~\cite{malz2023preparation} can be used to prepare gapped ground states in terms of MPS with such an asymptotical scaling, they incur significant overhead when compiled into two-qubit gates~\cite{supp}.
+If the goal is to prepare gapped ground states, which have constant (in system size) entanglement entropy~\cite{hastings2007area,eisert2010colloquium}, as well as exponentially decaying correlations~\cite{PhysRevLett.93.140402}, one might heuristically expect that the optimal circuit has logarithmic depth, but a constant number of gates crossing any particular bipartition of the chain, which is fulfilled by none of the aforementioned layouts.
+While the \textit{RG circuits} in Ref.~\cite{malz2023preparation} can be used to prepare gapped ground states in terms of MPS with such an asymptotical scaling, they incur significant overhead when compiled into two-qubit gates [cf.~\cref{ps_rg_compare}].